What is a barium enema test?

 This test is sometimes called a lower GI series.
 Its full name is lower gastrointestinal tract radiography.

-A doctor may want your child to have this test if he or she has:
+A doctor may want your child to have this test if they have:

-This test uses a form of X-ray called fluoroscopy and a contrast liquid.
+The test also uses a contrast liquid.
 The liquid is either a milky white substance called barium or a clear liquid containing iodine.
 The contrast liquid helps the bowel to appear more clearly on the viewing screen.

 Fluoroscopy makes it possible to see internal organs in motion.
 It’s like a “live” X-ray.
 It allows doctors to see the colon and rectum and how they function.

 How to prepare for a barium enema test

 To get the best image possible, the colon must be empty.
 Your child must prepare for a barium enema exam.
 Follow the instructions based on your child’s age.